Have you been struggling with making the right decision?

-The knowledge of your conscious mind is limited to what you see or hear because it works through your basic 5 senses, whereas the knowledge of your subconscious mind is unlimited, as this is connected with all the knowledge and data from the informational field of the universe.
+The knowledge of your conscious mind is limited to what you see or hear because it works through your basic five senses, whereas the knowledge of your subconscious mind is unlimited, as this is connected with all the knowledge and data from the informational field of the universe.

 Therefore, by listening to your intuition, you tap into a different type of wisdom and knowledge.

-You may not know the outcome of certain situations, but your subconscious, your Spirit Guides, and Guardian Angels sure do!
+You may not know the outcome of certain situations, but your subconscious, your Spirit Guides, and your Guardian Angels sure do!